CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Our Approach

 \textbf{LLM as a constraint-based planner.} Given this text description of the scene graph, we use a frozen LLM to select the next high-level step.
 Intuitively, every blocking object is a decision point: should this object be relocated now, and if so, where, or can it be bypassed without significantly harming long-term performance?
 We formalize this as a cost-benefit selection over blocking objects.

-For a candidate obstacle $o_i$, we define a removal cost that accounts for both the effort of manipulating the object and the effort of relocating it to a valid drop zone.
+For a candidate obstacle $o_i$, we define a removal cost that accounts for both the effort of manipulating the object and the effort of relocating it to an available location.
 To ensure they can be appropriately compared, both navigation and manipulation costs are estimated in terms of time:

 where $d:N \times N \rightarrow \mathbb{R}^+$ describes the time taken to traverse the geodesic distance between two nodes.
-Hence, $d(r_t,o_i)$ is the cost of navigating from the robot's current position to the obstacle, $e(o_i)$ summarizes the manipulation effort for object $o_i$ (time required to pick and place an object due to its physical attributes such as size and weight), and $d(o_i, z_j)$ is the cost of navigating the path from the obstacle’s position to a feasible drop zone $z_j$.
-The values of $d(r_t, o_i)$ and $d(o_i, z_j)$ are estimated from the paths on the grid graph $G$.
-In our experiments, we use a static manipulation cost $e(o_i)=5.00$ (seconds) (counted twice for pick-and-place actions).
+Hence, $d(r_t,o_i)$ is the cost of navigating from the robot's current position to the obstacle, $e(o_i)$ summarizes the manipulation effort for object $o_i$ (time required to pick and place an object due to its physical attributes such as size and weight), and $d(o_i, z_j)$ is the cost of navigating the path from the obstacle’s position to an available location $z_j$.
+The values of $d(r_t, o_i)$ and $d(o_i, z_j)$ are estimated from the paths on the known partial grid graph $G_t$.
+In our experiments, we simplify the manipulation cost estimation using a static value of $e(o_i)=5.00$ (seconds) (counted twice for pick-and-place actions).
 This setting reflects our empirical observation that a pick/place cycle -- including approach, alignment, grasp execution, verification, and safety pauses -- dominates base travel time, and therefore the cost function should generally favor clearing tasks via short navigation movements over initiating unnecessary manipulations.
-The LLM reasons jointly over candidate pairs $(o_i, z_j)$, evaluating both the effort required to clear the object and the suitability of each drop zone (whether it is accessible, obstacles on the path, their attributes and their valid drop zones, etc.).
+The LLM reasons jointly over candidate pairs $(o_i, z_j)$, evaluating both the effort required to clear the object and the suitability of each placement (whether the placement location is accessible, obstacles on the path, their attributes and their valid placement locations, etc.).
 We also present an ablation that varies the value of $e$ to measure the sensitivity of our approach to this hyperparameter.